Home Contents Index Member Center Download Collect! Users Help

 Testing SQL Queries

-tip.gif You must end your queries with a commit; command to finalize the insertion of your record into the Collect! database.
+tip.gif You must end your queries with a commit; command to finalize the insertion of your record into a database.

 Top of page.